Using iterated local alignment to aggregate trajectory data into a traffic flow map: Introduction

-The second stage is to resolve these misalignments, and our contribution here is the proposed local alignment of map matched routes.
-In contrast to global alignment approaches, we locally infer which road segments should serve as a local reference, and then proceed to align other nearby road segments to it.
-To accomplish this, we introduce several novel algorithms which employ a mix of advanced statistical and geospatial methods.
-These include `node snapping' where the nearby boundary points of road segments are combined via statistical clustering, and `line blending' where road segments, which are near to each other but do not share overlapping road sub-segments, are aligned to maximise their overlapping sub-segments.
-Inputting these locally aligned routes into a flow aggregation API leads to a more accurate flow map.
-Iterating these local alignments in turn leads to a minimal flow map.
+The ideal flow aggregation from the empirical trajectories is in Figure~\ref{fig:traj1}(c).
+The colour scale for the flow ranges from 0 (violet) to 150 (pink) to 300 (yellow).
+Applying the state-of-the-art traffic flow aggregation API \citep{morgan2021} to the inexactly aligned trajectories leads to an inaccurate flow map in Figure~\ref{fig:traj1}(d).
+The authors resolve this by rasterising the flow map to a raster grid: within each raster grid cell, the flow is the sum of the flows of all trajectories which intersect the grid cell.
+This rasterised flow map is displayed in Figure~\ref{fig:traj1}(e).
+The 2\,m $\times$ 2\,m raster grid obscures the road network at this scale.
+The resolution of a rasterised aggregation flow map is fixed by the resolution of the raster grid.
+If we require a higher resolution, then we must recalculate the flow map on a raster grid with a higher resolution.

-The outline of the paper is as follows.
-In Section~\ref{sec:align-network}, we describe the computation of map matched routes using off-the-shelf map matching and route finding APIs.
-In Section~\ref{sec:align-local}, we describe the local alignment of the map matched routes and their aggregation into a flow map.
-In Section~\ref{sec:result}, we demonstrate that the locally aligned flow map from the Hannover GPS trajectories is well-aligned to the OSM road network, and has a high level of accuracy and spatial coverage of estimated traffic flows compared to reference traffic flows.
-We then discuss some software implementation issues, and some concluding remarks.
+Our goal is to produce a traffic flow map from empirical trajectories which is aligned to the road network and which can be utilised at any scale without recalculation, from the city level to the individual road level.
+In our proposed local alignment approach, we infer which road segments should serve as a local reference, and then proceed to align other nearby road segments to it.
+To accomplish this, we introduce a novel algorithm ``line blending'' where road segments, which are near each other but do not share overlapping sub-segments, are aligned to maximise their overlapping sub-segments.
+Line blending is a ``fuzzy'' aggregation method which calculates accurate flow aggregation of noisy trajectories.
+This is in contrast to the current state-of-the-art flow aggregation methods which are accurate only for noise-free trajectories.
+We combine these novel algorithms into an iterative workflow which outputs a locally aligned flow map.
+This flow map is composed of road segments rather than raster grid cells, so its resolution is not limited by the raster grid resolution.